Lenny Waronker: Liberty Records, Metric

 At his father's urging, Waronker – by then educated in songwriting, the music industry, and publishing – attended USC, where he studied music and business.
 As he had in high school, Waronker worked in the A&R department at Liberty during summer breaks.
 Notably, in addition to serving as a gofer, Waronker worked with staff producer Snuff Garrett.
-Garrett, who was legendary for his "shrewd ability to identify a good song and know what singer could do it justice" heavily influenced Waronker as he learned about production.
+Garrett, who was legendary for his "shrewd ability to identify a good song and know what singer could do it justice" influenced Waronker as he learned about production.

 Waronker was additionally exposed to songwriters including Burt Bacharach, Mort Shuman, Carole King, Gerry Goffin, Barry Mann, Cynthia Weil, and Doc Pomus.

 After his college graduation in 1961, Waronker was employed by Liberty full-time, working in the label's promotion department.
 A year later, he transferred to Liberty's publishing arm, Metric Music, where he worked for Mike Gould and, briefly, as an assistant to Tommy LiPuma.
 At Metric, Waronker produced song demos; out of a fear that the producers would "mess up the song or the arrangement", Waronker learned how to make the demos sound like fully produced records with limited funds, and how to take advantage of "moments within a song".

 At Metric, Waronker pitched songs to Dick Glasser at Warner Bros. and Jimmy Bowen at Reprise.
 Impressed by his song demos, Bowen and Glasser recommended Waronker to Reprise label president Mo Ostin.
 Ostin subsequently hired him as a junior A&R representative for Reprise and for Warner Bros., which was then run by Joe Smith.
 Charged with developing artists who were originally on the roster of Autumn Records, a defunct label Reprise had acquired, Waronker produced the Mojo Men's "Sit Down, I Think I Love You," hiring Newman on piano and Van Dyke Parks as an arranger.
 He also produced Harpers Bizarre's "The 59th Street Bridge Song (Feelin' Groovy)," which he hired Leon Russell to arrange.
 Both songs were hits.